 David considers it his fortune to live with and learn from his wife Rita every day.
 With two sets of twins and an eldest son, life is rich for the whole family.

-Melanie Gruenwald, Executive Director of Kabbalah Experience brings 25 years of non-profit leadership and community-organizing to her position.
+Melanie Gruenwald, Executive Director of Kabbalah Experience brings over 25 years of non-profit leadership and community-organizing to her position.
 Engaged with senior citizens, families, college students, and teens, Melanie has extensive professional experience with communal leadership and informal Jewish education.